vasilecampeanu/www/javascript/quickstart/README.md

 document.querySelector("element");
 ```

+## How do you create an html element from JS?

+## How do you append a html element to a parent element?

 ## What is a promise?
 A promise is an object that may produce a single value some time in the future:

+## What is an HTTP request?
+An HTTP request is made by a client, to a named host, which is located on a server.